chijiajian/packer-plugin-zstack/.web-docs/README.md

 #### Builders

 - [builder](/packer/integrations/hashicorp/zstack/latest/components/builder/builder-name) - The scaffolding builder is used to create endless Packer plugins using a consistent plugin structure.

- endless Packer
-  plugins using a consistent plugin structure.